kumahq/kuma/docs/generated/resources/proxy_dataplane.md

 - `networking` (optional)

     Networking describes inbound and outbound interfaces of the dataplane.

-    Child properties:

     - `address` (required)

         Public IP on which the dataplane is accessible in the network.

-    - `advertisedaddress` (optional)
+    - `advertisedAddress` (optional)

         In some situation, dataplane resides in a private network and not reachable via 'address'. advertisedAddress is configured with public